ericstrobl/PCp/README.md

 # PC with p-values (PC-p)

 This is a MATLAB implementation of the PC with p-values (PC-p) algorithm.
-The algorithm returns edge-specific p-values for all edges in the output of PC.
-The algorithm then estimates and/or controls the false discovery rate (FDR) across every edge, so you don't have to worry about multiple comparisons.
+The algorithm returns p-values for each edge in the output of PC.
+The algorithm then estimates and/or controls the false discovery rate (FDR) of PC's output, so you don't have to worry about multiple comparisons.

 The associated manuscript is currently under submission (arXiv: http://arxiv.org/abs/1607.03975).